us0p/interview_preparation/management/planning.md

 - fri -> interview prep list

 ## Side Project Ideas
-- AI Quizz: define a set of documents which you should review every day and make an AI assistant that will make questions based on the separated documents, wich you should answer with your own words.
 - Stay up to date: A software that pulls updates about specified techs from many sources to give you the most recent information about the tech world.
-- Pattern Mentor: Create a cli tool based on a AI model to perform pattern implementation checks in a code base and provide meaningful insights of how to improve.
-- Refactor: A code repository with projects with bad designs that the user can clone and refactor the application to apply some pattern or principle to improve the maintanability, scalability and testability of the application.
   - [Projects in C# you can try to refactor to your language and apply some design patterns](https://github.com/dodyg/practical-aspnetcore)
 - [Microservice project ideas](https://github.com/mjebrahimi/Awesome-Microservices-DotNet?tab=readme-ov-file#sample-projects)
 - [Distributed systems ideas](https://github.com/roma-glushko/awesome-distributed-system-projects)
 - AICommitMessage: Provide code changes to the LLM and let it create the commit message.
+- AI Docs: Use an AI assistant to generate an OpenAPI spec based on your project types.
 - TradingBot: A bot that performs simple trading operations on ebinex.
 - MTP implementation.
 - Simple VIM clone.
+- Send images with SMS, should encode the image with huffman to text and decode after.

 ## English topics
 - Expressions.